cmusphinx/cmusphinx.github.io/wiki/mmie_train.md

 **CAUTION:** The training does NOT work for semi-continuous model!
 Sorry about that.

-In addition, you need to have the ''sphinxbase'' Python module and the SphinxBase shared library (''libsphinxbase.so.1'') installed or located somewhere where it can be found.
-This can be achieved by setting ''PYTHONPATH'' and ''LD_LIBRARY_PATH'' to point to your compiled SphinxBase source tree:
+In addition, you need to have the `sphinxbase` Python module and the SphinxBase shared library (`libsphinxbase.so.1`) installed or located somewhere where it can be found.
+This can be achieved by setting `PYTHONPATH` and `LD_LIBRARY_PATH` to point to your compiled SphinxBase source tree: